 The following programs include:

 safeSPACE programs run at multiple centres, providing young people with a safe place to hang out, participate in activities and programs, and to access youth workers and services.

-Ice Breakers is a non residential rehabilitation program, delivered in Bunbury and Albany, supporting current and recovering Chrystal Methamphetamine (Ice) addicts with much success.
+Ice Breakers is a non residential rehabilitation program, delivered in Albany, supporting current and recovering Chrystal Methamphetamine (Ice) addicts with much success.

-Stepping Stones is a certified numeracy and literacy program fro year 11 and 12 students who are disengaged from mainstream education.
+Stepping Stones is a certified numeracy and literacy program for year 11 and 12 students who are disengaged from mainstream education.

-The Drive to the Future program is delivered in partnership with the the WA Police Force, providing at risk youth with the opportunity to obtain a motor vehicle licence.
+The Drive to the Future program is delivered in partnership with the the WA Police Force, providing young people at risk with the opportunity to obtain a motor vehicle licence.

 Full Throttle is a diversionary program focusing on the restoration of damaged, dumped and donated bikes, engaging youth in a safe environment while they learn the benefits of contributing to the community and volunteering.

-Off the Rails is an intervention program that aims to reduce antisocial behaviour in Perth City, and suburbs along the train line, but providing at risk youth with activities to engage in on weeknights and weekends.
+Off the Rails is an intervention program that aims to reduce antisocial behaviour in Perth City, and suburbs along the train line, but providing young people at risk with activities to engage in on weeknights and weekends.

 On 17th December, the Minister for Police and Road Safety, Hon.
 Michelle Roberts MLA, announced $2.95m funding for the redevelopment of Midland PCYC.
 This funding will enable the delivery of more programs and activities for disadvantaged children and young people at risk in the Midland area and beyond into Ellenbrook…